 Please join us for our next complimentary virtual seminar on April 8th on YouTube.
 The topic will be eyelid rejuvenation.
 The invitation to this event will arrive next week through EventBrite.

-You can respond in the comment section below or write to me at email@example.com or Dr. Ekstrom at firstname.lastname@example.org
+You can respond in the comment section below or write to us at email@example.com and Dr. Ekstrom at firstname.lastname@example.org

 Thanks for staying in touch and for your feedback!